Wine tasting in Porto: where, when and how

 Prova is yet another perfect wine bar for an intimate date in Porto.

-Located right next to the red ironed Ferreira Borges market, this beautiful and discrete wine bar offers a small yet careful selection of wines (ranging from 4€ – 10€ / glass), as well as a superb cheese board.
+Located at the iconic Ribeira neighborhood, this beautiful and discrete wine bar offers a small yet careful selection of wines, as well as a superb cheese board and a famous (yet not very good :P) chocolate cake.

 At this place you can really ask the waiter for an advice on what wine to drink according to your palate, something that unfortunately is not that common in the city.
 For this particular reason, Prova is one of the best spots to make an introductory wine tasting in Porto.